torsstei/split-log/README.md

 ## Running with IBM Cloud Code Engine

 You can run the split-log as a serverless job in IBM Cloud Code Engine.
 For that you need to build it as a docker image and push it to Docker Hub.
-If you don't want to build and push it yourself you can simply the published image in https://hub.docker.com/repository/docker/torsstei/split-log.
+If you don't want to build and push it yourself you can also use the published image in https://hub.docker.com/repository/docker/torsstei/split-log.

 Make sure you have **ibmcloud** CLI installed.
 If not, refer [here](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli).